What is the Azure portal?

 If you're a new subscriber, you'll have to create a resource before there's anything to manage.
-Select + Create a resource to view the services available in the Azure Marketplace.
+Select + Create a resource from the portal menu or Home page to view the services available in the Azure Marketplace.
 You'll find hundreds of applications and services from many providers here, all certified to run on Azure.

 We pre-populate your Favorites in the sidebar with links to commonly used services.
 To view all available services, select All services from the sidebar.

-The quickest way to find a resource, service, or documentation is to use Search in the global header.
+Often, the quickest way to get to a resource, service, or documentation is to use Search in the global header.